patrykpilek/mvc-framework-php/README.md

 - [x] Manage code using Composer
   - Install the template engine library using Composer
   - Use the Composer autoloader to load the template engine library
+  - Replace the autoload function with the Composer autoloader